tillitis/tillitis-key1/doc/toolchain_setup.md

 ## Gateware: Yosys/Icestorm toolchain

-If the LED of your TKey is flashing white when you plug it, then the firmware is running and it's already usable!
+If the LED of your TKey is steady white when you plug it, then the firmware is running and it's already usable!
 If you want to develop TKey apps, then only the above general development environment is needed.